Come out to support our mission and vision!

 If you have any questions, please email our Volunteer Director, Aaron Balagot , at aaron@midcolumbiafisheries.org

-2024 Mid-Columbia Fisheries announces 'Dedicated Volunteer Program' as invite to join Bull Trout restoration work!
+2025 Mid-Columbia Fisheries continues 'Dedicated Volunteer Program' and invites you to join Bull Trout restoration work!

 Volunteers are critical for our success!
 So why not have them involved with our direct fish work?
 This program is tailored as a repeat, educational, and field experience to get volunteers out in the watershed to help with activities directly benefiting Bull Trout.
 Volunteers will be invited to rescue events, demographics, redd surveys, and general outreach to the public!
 However, the program requires at least one training event, and must sign up for at least 3 activities from July through October.
 The experience, knowledge, and locations this program has to offer are only unlocked if you get out in the field with us!